-- VERBOSE Toggle an internal flag governing the output from DIRECTORY.
-When the flag is on, DIRECTORY output matches output from 'ar -tv '.... - SAVE Commit your changes to the current archive, and actually save it as a file with the name specified in the last CREATE or OPEN command.
-Requires prior use of OPEN or CREATE.
+VERBOSE Toggle an internal flag governing the output from DIRECTORY.
+When the flag is on, DIRECTORY output matches output from 'ar -tv'....

+SAVE Commit your changes to the current archive, and actually save it as a file with the name specified in the last CREATE or OPEN command.

-The GNU linker ld is now described in a separate manual.
-See Section "Overview" in Using LD: the GNU linker.
+The GNU linker ${\tt ld}$ is now described in a separate manual.
+See Section "Overview" in ${\it Using LD: the GNU linker.}$